 Leaders called to serve the church through the ministry of music and worship should strive to become theologically perceptive leaders.
 This course studies musical, theological, philosophical, and technological principles that inform public Christian worship.
 Particular attention will be given to application through guided experience in multiple models of worship design.

-Course 3 - Biblical Foundations for Worship
+Course 3 - Biblical and Historical Foundations of Worship

 Leaders called to serve the church through music and worship should strive to become biblically astute leaders.
 This course provides a biblical and theological foundation for Christian worship.
 Particular attention will be given to the application of principles through guided reflection on concrete worship practices including congregational prayer, Scripture reading, and celebrations of the Lord's Supper.